feathersjs/docs/guides/offline-first/example-realtime.md

 the publication filter after mutation.
 The `stock: 'b1'` record was added as its mutation caused it to now satisfied the publication filter.

-## Example 3 - Filter on the server

-> The "publication" ensures the minimal number of service events are sent to the client.

-To do.